ARitz-Cracker/browser-requirifier/README.md

 ## So how do I use it?

 1. Prepare
-    * Note: This module expects there to be a `node_modules` folder with all your dependencies in your working-directory
-    * Create a file called `browser-requirifier-config.json` in your working directory with contents following this example:
+    * Create a file called `browser-requirifier-config.json` in your project directory with contents following this example:
 ```js
 {
 	"moduleList": {